felipejoribeiro/this-person-docs/programming/backend/node_js/4_Restful_API.md

 # The RESTful APIs
-A `RESTful` API is a web archtectural style.
-It conssists in a set of rules that determine how the server must react to input http requests attending to some standards.
-So, when we are talking about communication between servers there is much more flexibilitty than a web client.
-But those things can be applied in the browser aswell.
-In this sense the standards are verry important to preserve compatibilitty in the API ecossistem.
+A `RESTful` API is a web architectural style.
+It consists in a set of rules that determine how the server must react to input http requests attending to some standards.
+So, when we are talking about communication between servers there is much more flexibility than a web client.
+But those things can be applied in the browser as well.
+In this sense the standards are very important to preserve compatibility in the API ecosystem.

 It uses these commands to interact with clients:
 - `get()` : Receive a resource.